mossadnik/json_tabulator/README.md

 #### Returned values

 All extracted values are returned as-is with no further conversion.
 Returned values are not limited to atomic types, dicts and lists are also allowed.

-By default, all requested attributes are returned, the value `None` is used if an attribute cannot be found in the data.
-When the `omit_missing_attributes` flag is set in `tabulate`, each row only contains keys that are found in the data, allowing for downstream error-handling.
+All requested attributes are returned, the value `None` is used if an attribute cannot be found in the data.

 ## Related Projects